Alfredo-Marcelina/Seq_nms_YOLO/README.md

 5. There are two way to create the environment MANUALLY or DIRECTLY:
 - Manually:
    - `conda create --name Yolo_env python=2.7`
-   - `source activate Yolo_envi` (It is important have python 2.7 because this repository is implemented in this version)
+   - `source activate Yolo_env` (It is important have python 2.7 because this repository is implemented in this version)
   - Install Tensorflow Object Detection API
    - cv2: `pip install opencv-python==4.2.0.32`
    - matplotlib: `conda install matplotlib`